Vijayan111/Software-Lab/README.md

-doing the Commit and Push Changes from a Cloned Repository to GitHub This repository is used for Software Engineering Lab activities.
+Doing the Commit and Push Changes from a Cloned Repository to GitHub.
+Experiment No. 27
+This repository is used for Software Engineering Lab activities.